rpm-software-management/rpm/docs/manual/users_and_groups.md

 On systems that do neither have `useradd` and `groupadd` nor one of the systemd packages, a custom script or program can be used.
-Such a script needs to read sysusers.d lines from the standard input and interpret these into calls native user and group creation tools as appropriate.
+Such a script needs to read sysusers.d lines from the standard input and then call the native user and group creation tools as appropriate.
 The script needs to handle `--root <path>` argument for chroot installations - the script runs *from outside* of any possible chroot, and care must be taken to avoid changing the host in such a case.